Craft Production → Mass Production → Lean Production,

 • Longer end-to-end cycle times, despite “fast” individual steps.

-• Demoralized teams and a culture of pass-the-baton vs. own-the-outcome.
+• Culture of pass-the-baton vs. own-the-outcome.

-When work was split into 10+ micro-tasks across offshore teams, throughput initially spiked—but quality tanked.
-Rework flowed back to original groups, volumes ballooned, and leaders had to add rework departments to keep up—net effect: higher total cost, lower customer satisfaction, longer SLA breaches, and angry stakeholders.
+In banking (real client pattern): When work was split into 10+ micro-tasks across offshore teams, throughput initially spiked but quality tanked.
+Rework flowed back to original groups, volumes ballooned, and leaders had to add rework departments to keep up.
+This resulted in a higher total cost, lower customer satisfaction, missed SLAs, and angry stakeholders.

 Lean for Services: Quality at the Source, Flow, and Respect for People

-Lean is a system that eliminates waste, builds quality into the process, and improves flow by empowering people to solve problems at the source.
-It’s not more specialization—it’s better design, better skills, and better management systems.
+Lean is defined for service operations: Lean is a system that cuts out waste, builds quality into the process, and improves flow by letting people fix problems where they happen.
+It’s not about more specialization.
+Instead, it’s about better design, stronger skills, and better management.

 Core Lean principles for services: